comses-education/reusable-building-blocks-template/README.md

 ### Interface

 - What specific inputs does the RBB require from an external, calling entity and in what units (e.g., [CSDMS Standard Names](https://csdms.colorado.edu/wiki/CSN_Examples) and [UDUnits](https://www.unidata.ucar.edu/software/udunits/))?
-- What specific outputs does it produce and how does this update the state variables of the calling entity?
+- What specific outputs (also specifying units and as much semantic information as possible) does it produce and how should these outputs be interpreted to update the state variables of the calling entity?

 ### Scales
 - On which spatio-temporal scales does the RBB work, i.e. what are the resolution and extent of the spatial and temporal scale?

 ### Details

 How, in detail, does the RBB work?
-This should be written description that describes the code implementing the RBB and can include equations and pseudo-code which is particularly important if the RBB involves several processes.
+This should be a narrative description that describes the code implementing the RBB and can include equations and pseudo-code which is particularly important if the RBB involves several processes.